paudelsneha17/paudelsneha17/README.md

 ## What I'm Working On

-- **Small-business web development** — designing and building a Squarespace site for a local beauty salon, from layout and branding through launch
+- **Small-business web development**  designing and building a Squarespace site for a local beauty salon, from layout and branding through launch
-- **Data structures in practice** — a comparative analysis of which structures fit real workloads (IoT sensor streams vs. employee record lookups)
+- **Data structures in practice**  a comparative analysis of which structures fit real workloads (IoT sensor streams vs. employee record lookups)
-- **Municipal data** — digitizing zoning and planning records as a Planning Intern with the City of Dubuque
+- **Municipal data** digitizing zoning and planning records as a Planning Intern with the City of Dubuque
 - **Learning goal:** deepening my Python and SQL work on real datasets, and getting comfortable with collaborative Git workflows

 ---

-##Experience
+# Experience

-**Planning Intern** — City of Dubuque, Planning Services Zoning records digitization, planning support, and public-facing documentation.
+**Planning Intern** City of Dubuque, Planning Services Zoning records digitization, planning support, and public-facing documentation.

 **Previously at the City of Dubuque** — IT Department and Law Enforcement Center

-**On campus** — AV Coordinator and Library Assistant, Loras College
+**On campus**  AV Coordinator and Library Assistant, Loras College

 ---